 In the western reaches of the road (beyond Skirsnemunė) you enter Lithuania Minor.
 These areas were once ruled by the Germans and this is still visible in architecture.
 The largest town in the area is Šilutė, where you can make a detour to Nemunas delta if the approach roads are not submerged by the waters of Nemunas river (as happens every spring, but you may use a special tractor ferry).

 This UNESCO inscribed scenery consists of several small round hills near the banks of river Neris.
-Until the Teutonic attacks in the 14th century every one of them was crowned by a wooden castle as Kernavė was the capital of Lithuania until 1321 and a home for Grand Dukes Traidenis and Vytenis.
+Until the 14th century Teutonic attacks every one of them was crowned by a wooden castle as Kernavė was the capital of Lithuania until 1321 and the home for Grand Dukes Traidenis and Vytenis.
 None of the castles remain today.

-The nearby town of the era had up to 5000 inhabittants.
-However it has also turned into dust.
+The surrounding town of the era had up to 5000 inhabitants.
+However, it has also turned into dust.
 The area is now best known for its lovely scenery, a nice background for a short summer hike.